KennyYi/report_format/README.md

 # Weekly

 Weekly document for Flutter.

-Running on Android, iOS and Mac OS.
+> To build for Chrome brower, please use `Beta` channel.
+Please check [Building a web application with Flutter](https://flutter.dev/docs/get-started/web) page.

 ## How to use